-The Bochara vineyard and cellar door are 11 km west of Hamilton, Victoria on the Glenelg highway.
+The Bochara vineyard and cellar door are 10 km west of Hamilton, in the heart of western Victoria’s redgum country.

 The site features well drained buckshot gravel soil and a north facing aspect.
 The site is cool by Australian standards with a heat summation of around 1200 day degrees.
 This makes it ideal for the grape varieties Pinot Noir, Sauvignon Blanc and Gewurztraminer.